 How do I prepare for a Breast Augmentation?

-After meeting with Dr. Maloney and choosing a surgical date for your thigh lift, you should plan for your care and recovery after the operation.
+After meeting with Dr. Maloney and choosing a surgical date for your breast augmentation, you should plan for your care and recovery after the operation.
 You will need to arrange a ride to and from the surgery center the day of surgery and arrange for someone to stay with you for the first 24 hours.
 You should take 3-7 days off of work for this operation depending on the type of work you do (speak to Lindsay, Dr. Maloney’s Clinical Coordinator for additional information).
 If your employer requires paperwork for time off, please obtain it ahead of time and bring it to our office.
 If you smoke, you must quit a minimum of two weeks before surgery.
 We suggest 6-8 weeks, but two weeks is the minimum.
 Smokers heal slower and can have wound healing problems.
 If you take aspirin or other medication that causes bleeding, you should stop taking it three weeks before surgery because it causes increased bleeding and therefore more bruising.
 If you are taking any diet pills (prescription or over-the-counter) or Metformin (a common diabetes medication), you should stop one week prior to surgery to avoid anesthesia risks.
 All medications, herbs, vitamins and dietary supplements you take should be carefully reviewed with Dr. Maloney prior to surgery.
 If you are under the care of a physician for any health issues, we may require surgical clearance from your physician and/or cardiologist.

 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Get these prescriptions filled before surgery so they are at home when you need them.
 You should purchase an inexpensive sports bra to wear for the first two weeks after surgery.
 Pick up some bags of frozen peas or corn to use as icepacks after your procedure.
 You need to stay hydrated, so have plenty of water or sports drinks around the house.
 You should mix sports drinks and water 50/50.
 You should also start taking a stool softener as narcotic pain medication and anesthesia can make you constipated.